louwersj/ArcGISPyGnu/README.md

 updates and deployments.
 Overall, folders play a crucial role in maintaining an organized, secure, and user-friendly environment within the ArcGIS ecosystem.

-####Parameters
+#### synonyms
+synonyms are provided for Python functions to streamline their usage and enhance convenience.
+These shorter names serve as aliases for the original, longer function names, making it easier to write and read code.
+Despite the abbreviated form, the functionality, error handling, and performance remain consistent with the original functions.
+Users can rely on these synonyms to perform tasks with the same accuracy and reliability, ensuring a seamless coding experience while maintaining compatibility with the full range of features and support provided by ArcGISPyGnu.
+* getServices

+#### Parameters
 baseUrl (str): The base URL of the ArcGIS REST API.
 It should not contain a path, query string, or fragment.
-####Returns
+#### Returns
 list: A list of folder names from the ArcGIS REST API or a message indicating the folders are not available.
-####Raises
+#### Raises
 SystemExit: If the URL is not valid or contains a query string or fragment.
-####Example
+#### Example
 ```python
 folders = restGetFolders("http://example.com/arcgis/rest/")
 print(folders)  # Output: ["AAA", "BBB", "CCC", "DDD"]
 ````
----
-###getFolders
-A synonym for restGetFolders.

-In ArcGISPyGnu, synonyms are provided for Python functions to streamline their usage and enhance convenience.
-These shorter names serve as aliases for the original, longer function names, making it easier to write and read code.
-Despite the abbreviated form, the functionality, error handling, and performance remain consistent with the original functions.
-Users can rely on these synonyms to perform tasks with the same accuracy and reliability, ensuring a seamless coding experience while maintaining compatibility with the full range of features and support provided by ArcGISPyGnu.

 ---

 ### restGetServices
 Fetches the list of services from an ArcGIS REST API endpoint.
 In the ArcGIS REST API, service types are categorized to facilitate different types of geographic and spatial operations, each designed to meet specific business needs and applications.
 These service types include Map Services, Feature Services, Image Services, Geocode Services, and Network Analysis Services, among others.